magento/knowledge-base/src/troubleshooting/miscellaneous/exact-match-search-for-product-not-working-in-adobe-commerce.md

 ## Issue

-Exact match search (100% match) for a product is not working in Adobe Commerce 2.4.x
+Exact match search (100% match) for a product is not working in Adobe Commerce 2.4.x.
+The search results by attribute in Adobe Commerce 2.3.x are strict for the search saga="Saga 1" but for Adobe Commerce 2.4.x it includes broader results with values such as "Saga 10" and "Saga 16".

 ## Cause